History of Protestantism: Nineteenth century

 Historian Kenneth Scott Latourette argues that the outlook for Protestantism at the start of the 19th century was discouraging.
 It was a regional religion based in northwestern Europe, with an outpost in the sparsely settled United States.
 It was closely allied with government, as in Scandinavia, the Netherlands, Prussia, and especially Great Britain.
 The alliance came at the expense of independence, as the government made the basic policy decisions, down to such details as the salaries of ministers and location of new churches.

 The dominant intellectual currents of the Enlightenment promoted rationalism, and most Protestant leaders preached a sort of deism.
 Intellectually, the new methods of historical and anthropological study undermine automatic acceptance of biblical stories, as did the sciences of geology and biology.
 Industrialization was a strongly negative factor, as workers who moved to the city seldom joined churches.
-The gap between the church and the unchurched grew rapidly, and secular forces, based both in socialism and liberalism undermine the prestige of religion.
+The gap between the church and the unchurched grew rapidly, and secular forces, based both in socialism and liberalism undermined the prestige of religion.

 Despite the negative forces, Protestantism demonstrated a striking vitality by 1900.
 Shrugging off Enlightenment rationalism, Protestants embraced romanticism, with the stress on the personal and the invisible.
-Entirely fresh ideas as expressed by Friedrich Schleiermacher, Soren Kierkegaard, Albrecht Ritschl and Adolf von Harnack restored the intellectual power of theology.
+Fresh ideas as expressed by Friedrich Schleiermacher, Søren Kierkegaard, Albrecht Ritschl and Adolf von Harnack restored the intellectual power of theology.
 There was more attention to historic creeds such as the Augsburg, the Heidelberg, and the Westminster confessions.
 The stirrings of pietism on the Continent, and evangelicalism in Britain expanded enormously, leading the devout away from an emphasis on formality and ritual and toward an inner sensibility toward personal relationship to Christ.
 From the religious point of view of the typical Protestant, major changes were underway in terms of a much more personalized religiosity that focused on the individual more than the church or the ceremony.
-The rationalism of the late 19th century faded away, and there was a new emphasis on the psychology and feeling of the individual, especially in terms of contemplating sinfuness, redemption, and the mysteries and the revelations of Christianity.
+The rationalism of the late 19th century faded away, and there was a new emphasis on the psychology and feeling of the individual, especially in terms of contemplating sinfulness, redemption, and the mysteries and the revelations of Christianity.
 Pietistic revivals were common among Protestants.
 Social activities, in education and in opposition to social vices such as slavery, alcoholism and poverty provided new opportunities for social service.
-Above all, worldwide missionary activity became a highly prized goal, proving quite successful in close cooperation with the imperialism of the British, German, and Dutch empires.
+Above all, worldwide missionary activity became a highly prized goal, proving successful in close cooperation with the imperialism of the British, German, and Dutch empires.